SAP/sap-btp-service-operator/README.md

    ```

    *   `<offering>` is the name of the SAP BTP service that you want to create.
-       You can find the list of available services in the SAP BTP cockpit, see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/55b31ea23c474f6ba2f64ee4848ab1b3.html).
+       To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).
    *   `<plan>` is the plan of the selected service offering that you want to create.

 2. Apply the custom-resource file in your cluster to create the instance.